|

 HISTORY

-not quite a year after a previous house of worship on the
+not quite a year after a previous house of worship was consumed

 The Reade Room, at the south end of the Chapel